kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 Foundries avoid this market—volumes are variable and margins come from expertise, not scale.
 Small shops control an underestimated bottleneck that the AI, defense, and photonics ecosystems cannot scale without.

 ##### Constraint Profile Comparison

+The pattern becomes clearer when you put the bottlenecks side-by-side.
+Across domains, what binds is rarely “demand” in the abstract; it’s the specific hard constraint and its lead-time profile.
+Market awareness matters because constraint recognition often lags constraint reality—value tends to concentrate first where independent demand stacks onto slow, low-substitutability supply.

 | Sector | Hard Constraint | Demand Type | Lead Times | Market Awareness |
 |--------|----------------|-------------|------------|------------------|